FAQs - Common Questions - Acupuncture Therapy

 Most people feel relaxed and often feel very calm after acupuncture.
 If the treatment has been particularly strong, you may feel tired or drowsy and it's worth bearing this in mind if you plan to drive, or use any other machinery straight after your treatment.

 You should avoid vigorous exercise straight after acupuncture and, ideally, give yourself a little time to rest.
-Its also advisable not to drink alcohol for several hours afterwards and a good idea to drink some water to keep yourself well hydrated.
+It's also advisable not to drink alcohol for several hours afterwards and a good idea to drink some water to keep yourself well hydrated.

 Are there any unpleasant side effects?